stanleyn/VoPo/README.md

 2) **Task 2: Example of how to use engineered features for a classification task**: After extracting VoPo features, we show you how to apply feature selection and run the classification task

-3) **Task 3: Differentiation Score Visualization Examples**: Generate comprehensive single-cell visualizations for each of the 3 datasets (Figure 2A-C).
+3) **Task 3: Differentiation Score Visualization Examples**: Generate comprehensive single-cell visualizations of frequency differences.
+We will show a generic example and one specific for each of the 3 datasets (Figure 2A-C).
 Uses processed data from running 50 iterations of the repeated metaclustering algorithm.

 -------------------------------------------------------------------------------------------------------------------------------